 Finding different ways to connect with seniors with Alzheimer’s or dementia is a constant challenge.

 But a free program called TimeSlips is helping seniors and caregivers have fun together.
-They have a variety of fun conversation and activity suggestions on their website.
+Their website offers a variety of fun conversation and activity suggestions.

 One of their activities uses fun images to inspire creative stories.
 This allows seniors with dementia to use their creative side and enjoy an activity with no right or wrong answers.